speedpoint0/TailwindCSS-Template-Jetpack/README.md

-# Tailspark TailwindCSS Components - Layout Style 🎨✨
+# Tailspark TailwindCSS Components - Quantum Style 🎨✨

 Welcome!
 In this repository, you'll find the code for all of our **Layout style components**.
 You are free to clone and use them for both personal and commercial projects.